TriLinder/QuickFileShare/README.md

 **Running with arguments:**

-`addFile.pyw` can be ran with a path argument to share files even quicker.
+`addFile.pyw` can be run with a path argument to share files even quicker.

 ```shell
 python addFile.pyw "R:/MasterHacking Music/001.mp3"